idvoretskyi/terraform-gcp-k8s/README.md

 ## Key Features

 * Uses ARM-based Tau T2A instances (t2a-standard-1) for optimal price/performance
-* Located in US East region for cost efficiency
+* Located in us-central1 region where T2A instances are available
-* Includes autoscaling configuration from 0-3 nodes
+* Includes autoscaling configuration from 0 to 3 nodes (configurable)
-* Configured with Pod Disruption Budgets for reliable scaling
+* Uses a single, simplified ARM-based node pool
+* Uses the latest available Kubernetes version via RAPID release channel

 ## Prerequisites